An Editor for viewing and editing a Sound object. Most of the functions of this editor are described in the Intro.

 To play any part of the sound, click on one of the rectangles below or above the sound window (there can be 1 to 8 of these rectangles), or choose a Play command from the View menu.

-For multi-channel sounds you can mute one or more channels by a Ctrl-click on the 🔈 icon at the right side of the corresponding channel number.
+To mute one or more channels (of a multi-channel sound), Command-click on the 🔈 icon at the right side of the corresponding channel number.
 The icon will turn to 🔇.
-In subsequent playing actions the channel will not be played.
-Another Ctrl-click on a muted channel icon will activate the channel again.
+In subsequent playing actions, the channel will not be played.
+Another Command-click on a muted channel icon will activate the channel again.

 To perform analyses on the selection, or save it to a file, create an independent Sound as a copy of the selection, by clicking on the button that will copy the selection to the List of Objects; the resulting Sound will be called "Sound untitled".